mkg0/mkgUp/README.md

+# depricated
+depricated for library agnostic, modular and functional build. check this out [here]()

-## mkgUp Alpha
+## mkgUp
-it's a basic jquery plugin how improve user interaction for mobile and web UI.
+it's a basic jquery plugin to enchange user interaction for mobile and web UI.

 ## Main Actions
 - **highlight**: to highlight target content